nsaunders/purescript-tecton/CONTRIBUTING.md

 Sharing resources
 -----------------
-If you have created a tutorial, related library, interesting code example, or other resource related to Tecton, please [share it with the PureScript community](https://discourse.purescript.org).
+If you have created a tutorial, auxiliary library, interesting code example, or other resource related to Tecton, please [share it with the PureScript community](https://discourse.purescript.org).
 Increasing awareness will bring more users (and potential contributors) to the project.

 Submitting code
 ---------------